LibrariesHacked/plymouth-librarydata/README.md

 # Plymouth 3D

-3D map of Plymouth using Mapbox GL and Open Street Map data
+3D map of Plymouth using Mapbox GL and Open Street Map data.